Article 0. PREAMBLE

 3.3 Club Location

-The location of BASK shall be in the San Francisco Bay Area counties, and the specific address shall be designated by the Board.
+The location of BASK, Inc. shall be in the San Francisco Bay Area counties, and the specific address shall be designated by the Board.

 Article 4.
 OFFICERS

-The Officers of BASK, consisting of President, Vice President, Secretary, Treasurer, and Member-at-Large, shall have been regular members of BASK, Inc. (or during the first 12 months of Bask, Inc.’s existence, shall have been regular members of BASK) for at least 12 months.
+The Officers of BASK, Inc. consisting of President, Vice President, Secretary, Treasurer, and Member-at-Large, shall have been regular members of BASK, Inc. (or during the first 12 months of Bask, Inc.’s existence, shall have been regular members of BASK) for at least 12 months.

 4.2 Duties of Officers

 The President shall have all duties and obligations of a corporate CEO or president as set forth by applicable law.
-In addition, the President shall be the presiding Officer and administrative head of the Board.
-The President shall conduct the monthly General Meetings of BASK and any Special Meetings.
-In the absence of the Vice President, the President shall conduct the Planning Meetings.
+In addition, the President shall be the presiding Officer and administrative head of the Board; the President shall conduct the monthly General Meetings of BASK and any Special Meetings; and in the absence of the Vice President, the President shall conduct the Planning Meetings.
 Further duties of the BASK President are enumerated in Article 5.
 FUNCTIONAL LEADS, COMMITTEES, and SUPPORT TEAM.

 B. Vice President